Koromix/rygel/README.md

 # Tests

-koffi is tested on multiple architectures using emulated (accelerated when possible) QEMU machines.
+Koffi is tested on multiple architectures using emulated (accelerated when possible) QEMU machines.
 First, you need to install qemu packages, such as `qemu-system` (or even `qemu-system-gui`) on Ubuntu.

 These machines are not included directly in this repository (for license and size reasons), but they are available here: https://koromix.dev/files/koffi/